microsoft/net-offloads/udp-rsc-offload.md

 If L2 headers are present in coalesced datagrams, the SCU must contain a valid L2 header.
 The contents of the L2 header in each coalesced datagram may vary; the L2 header in the SCU should resemble the L2 header of at least one of the coalesced datagrams.

-The full SCU size (max of 0xFFFFFFFF) must be set in the NB->DataLength field.
+The full SCU size must be set in the NB->DataLength field.
+The size of SCUs should not exceed 2MB.

 ```
 +------------------------------------------------------------------------------------------+
 | L2 Header | IP Header | UDP Header | UDP Payload 1 | UDP Payload 2 | ... | UDP Payload N |